algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 ## Nagios Plugins

 To launch checks on host/services, Alignak need to have some installed plugins.
 Most often used plugins are the Nagios one.
 To install Nagios plugins, it's simple, you've just to download it on official website : [Nagios-plugins](https://nagios-plugins.org/).
+You can install it by pip or package but with sources, you make sure that plugins are up to date.

 ```bash
 cd ~; mkdir tools; cd tools